argodev/studies/nt_survey/NT_Class_09_Manuscript.md

 And then, as I said earlier, Paul concludes his letter with another contrast between false teachers and the true gospel through the rest of chapter six.
 Here, he looks at treatment and love of money as a primary indicator of where a teacher’s motivation is, and thus, whether what he is teaching is good or bad.
 It seems there was a connection between those who saw godliness as a means to financial gain (6:6) and those who had an *“constant friction among people who are depraved in mind and deprived of the truth”* (there in 6:5)

-So let us be careful with how we and our leaders treat money, and how we structure the finances in our church here on Capitol Hill to promote good teaching.
+So let us be careful with how we and our leaders treat money, and how we structure the finances in our church here at Immanuel to promote good teaching.
 (6:4).

 ## Conclusion